oasisMystre/meme_flip_ai_bot/help.md

-*Meme AI*
+*MemeLab*

-Meme AI is a Meme generation tool that helps you customize and create memes.
+MemeLab is a Meme generation tool that helps you customize and create memes.

 *How to use?*